-Join me as I interview Emily Tronetti, owner of Coexistence Consulting in Bellevue, WA, on the podcast today.
+Join me as I interview Emily Tronetti, owner of Coexistence Consulting in Bellevue, WA, on the Paws & Reward Podcast today.
 We discuss two of my favorite topics: the human-canine bond and how to care for ourselves so we can support our best friends.

 How would you define the human-canine bond?